 For family-oriented nightlife, Phuket also provides a range of activities that includes bowling, English-language cinemas and child-friendly restaurants.
 Families staying in the resorts may find it unnecessary to leave the confines of the property.
-The Hilton Arcadia at Karon Beach, for example, is a magnificent resort set in expansive grounds and provides a safe environment for children to enjoy a rewarding holiday experience.
 Also, if parents want a night out together, many resorts provide excellent child-care services.

 Thailand has often been described as a food culture, meaning that food is more than simply sustenance; it is also the center of almost every aspect of social life.
 Indeed, you only need to wander down virtually any street to realize just how true that statement is.
 Almost everywhere, enterprising vendors have established regular pitches on the sidewalks, many specializing in one particular dish, while others are able to turn their hand to a bewildering amount of dishes.